lanetix/express-deep-link/README.md

 app.use(deepLink);
 ```

-##### Why Does deep link Provide this Option?
+##### Why Does deep-link Provide this Option?

-Again, developers will most likely want to ignorantly configure `deep link` to run on every request (`*`).
+Again, developers will most likely want to ignorantly configure `deep-link` to run on every request (`*`).
 I agree that a simple middleware could be plugged into
-one's Pipeline to perform this very function, but this feature has conveniently been made available free of charge. `deep link` is already closely tied
+one's Pipeline to perform this very function, but this feature has conveniently been made available free of charge. `deep-link` is already closely tied
 to login and authentication, so might as well

 > "go hard, or go home."